 - What sets you apart from some other business managers that we are interviewing for this place?

-- Describe an ordinary day in the previous job of yours.
+- Describe an ordinary day in your previous job.

 - What’s your knowledge of the office manager role?